Low-Level Waste Disposal Under 10 CFR 20.2002

 Why NRC uses two different methods for approving 20.2002 requests

-NRC currently approves nuclear power reactor 10 CFR 20.2002 requests by letter to the licensee.
-For all other NRC licensees, NRC amends the license.
+As described in SECY-07-0060, NRC currently approves nuclear power reactor 10 CFR 20.2002 requests by letter to the licensee, and for all other NRC licensees, NRC amends the license.
 For reactors, NRC reserves the license for high safety significance items, but has an extensive hierarchy for tracking all items of safety significance.
 The hierarchy includes license conditions, licensee commitments, and other reactor licensee actions.
 10 CFR 20.2002 authorizations do not meet the established criteria for including them in reactor licenses because of their low safety significance.
 For materials licensees, it is advantageous to include the 20.2002 authorization in the license as a way to track and inspect against licensee commitments.
-Amending the license provides an opportunity for an adjudicatory hearing for persons whose interests may be affected by the approval, whereas a letter approval does not involve a hearing opportunity.
-NRC is considering, however, whether any changes to the existing procedures are warranted.
-A decision is expected by the end of 2007.